LPYWendi/pythonworkshop/lesson2/Lesson2.md

-# Lesson 2 Variable and Operation
+# Lesson 2 Flow Control

 Python had flow control such as for, while, if else and etc just like those you learn in c programming.
 Python had more flow control and are usually more flexible.